 Note that the dollar symbol is in front of the answer box, so the symbol $ does not need to be entered in the box.
 In fact, only numbers, a decimal point and a negative sign can be entered in the answer box.

 The perimeter of R is and the perimeter of S is Therefore, the perimeter of S is of the perimeter of R. To enter the answer you should enter the numerator 20 in the top box and the denominator 80 in the bottom box.
 Because the fraction does not need to be reduced to lowest terms, any fraction that is equivalent to is also considered correct, as long as it fits in the boxes.
 For example, both of the fractions and are considered correct.
-Thus, the correct answer is (or equivalent).
+Thus the correct answer is (or any equivalent fraction).

 Small Cars Large Cars Number of cars offered 32 23 Number of cars sold 16 20 Projected sales total for cars offered (in thousands) $70 $150 Actual sales total (in thousands) $41 $120